LeivoSepp/Shelly-Memory-Optimization/README.md

 **Bad Practice**

-This is bad practice as the whole dataset loaded into memory and now the outcome is same with the previous example. :thumbsdown:
+It's a bad practice to load the entire dataset into memory.
+The outcome is the same as the previous example. :-1:

 ```js
 // Load full data into variable and use it partially
 let tRt = tRt();